Working in public schools has many pros but there are a few cons to consider.

 This is PURELY subjective.
-Currently, my job in the public schools has been the least stressful compared to all my other jobs.
-I have amazing co-workers and a manageable caseload.
-I love the age of the students and that most of my students are bilingual.
-A combination of all this has lead to less stress.
+My job in the public schools was the least stressful compared to all my other jobs.
+I had amazing coworkers and a manageable caseload.
+I loved the age of the students and that most of my students were bilingual.
 This might not always be the case tough...

 6. Working with children

 Who would have thought (not grad school me) that my passion is working with children?
 But, it is!
 This is a BIG plus for me!
 I LOVE the energy of children.
 I love how learning can be so natural and inherently fun for them.
-I LOVE helping students develop strong communication skills and then seeing how they flourish in the classroom and in their social relationships.
-It is interesting, challenging, and rewarding for me.
+Helping students develop strong communication skills and then seeing how they flourish in the classroom and in their social relationships is interesting, challenging, and rewarding for me.

 2. Less flexibility with assessment